Ma Rainey’s Black Bottom, 2020.

 Starring Viola Davis, Chadwick Boseman, Glynn Turman, Colman Domingo, Jeremy Shamos, Taylour Paige, Jonny Coyne, Michael Potts, and Dusan Brown.

-Ma Rainey’s Black Bottom is in UK cinemas now and available on Netflix from December 18th.
+Ma Rainey’s Black Bottom is available on Netflix from December 18th.

 Flickering Myth Rating – Film ★ ★ ★ ★ ★ / Movie ★ ★ ★ ★ ★